m0cvo/MiniOffice/README.md

 There will be an early release version on github which will be free but may still contain some bugs and then later a full pro release version that will be available in the
 Microsoft Store.

+If any of those collaborating on here would like to make any suggestions please feel free to contact me either through Slack or via email.